Home » Hawaii Travel Tips » Best Things to Do » Best Kid-Friendly Road to Hana Stops for Families

 Make sure you fill up your gas tank because you might not have another chance to do so.
 Although the distance you will drive is not long, you may have detours along the way or might deal with traffic.

-Paia is actually a super cute boho/hippie town on the North Shore of Maui and it’s adorable.
+Paia is actually a super cute boho/hippie town on the North Shore of Maui, and it’s adorable.
 There is not much to see in Paia, but you can sit at a cafe to enjoy a local beverage or meal or pick up snacks for the trip.

 Ho’okipa Beach and Lookout

-Just past the town of Ku’au, you will come across the Ho’okipa Beach Park.
+Just past the town of Ku’au, you will come across Ho’okipa Beach Park.
 If you love surfing, this will be a natural Hana road stop.

-At the Ho’okipa lookout, you can spend time with your family, lounging by the beach on picnic tables, observing surfers take on massive waves.
+At the Ho’okipa lookout, you can spend time with your family, lounging by the beach on picnic tables, and observing surfers take on massive waves.

-Take a walk along the beach and you might come across turtles sunbathing close to the sea.
+Take a walk along the beach, and you might come across turtles sunbathing close to the sea.

 Twin Falls